galaxyproject/training-material/topics/statistics/tutorials/classification_machinelearning/tutorial.md

 The visualization tool creates the following plots:

-1. [Confusion matrix](https://en.wikipedia.org/wiki/Confusion_matrix): Confusion matrix summarizes the classification performance of a classifier with respect to test data.
-It is a two-dimensional matrix, the horizontal axis (x-axis) shows the predicted labels and the vertical axis (y-axis) shows the true labels.
+1. [Confusion matrix](https://en.wikipedia.org/wiki/Confusion_matrix): The confusion matrix summarizes the classification performance of a classifier with respect to the test data.
+It is a two-dimensional matrix; the horizontal axis (x-axis) shows the predicted labels and the vertical axis (y-axis) shows the true labels.
 Each rectangular box shows a count of samples falling into the four output combinations (true class, predicted class) - (1, 0), (1, 1), (0, 1) and (0, 0).
 In Figure 2, confusion matrix of the predictions is a heatmap.
-For a good prediction, the diagonal running from top-left to bottom-right should contain less number of samples, because it shows the counts of incorrectly predicted samples.
+For a good prediction, the diagonal running from top-left to bottom-right should contain a smaller number of samples, because it shows the counts of incorrectly predicted samples.
 Hovering over each box in Galaxy shows the true and predicted class labels and the count of samples.

     ![confusion_matrix](images/confusion_matrix_linear.png "Confusion matrix for the logistic regression classifier. ")